timoknapp/sound-on-fire/README.md

     - [Microsoft App-Center](https://install.appcenter.ms/users/timo_knapp/apps/soundonfire/distribution_groups/public)
 - Install the `.apk` on your FireTV
     - with your Android Smartphone using this [App](https://play.google.com/store/apps/details?id=mobi.koni.appstofiretv&hl=en)
-    - with your computer or another FireTV App [reade here](https://www.howtogeek.com/336602/how-to-sideload-apps-on-the-fire-tv-and-fire-tv-stick/)
+    - with your computer or another FireTV App [read here](https://www.howtogeek.com/336602/how-to-sideload-apps-on-the-fire-tv-and-fire-tv-stick/)
-- Once the **SoundOnFire** App has been installed on your FireTV, it will directly pop up on the bottom right of your screen.
-Otherwhise you will find it under: `Home > Your Apps > All Apps > SoundOnFire`
+- Once the **SoundOnFire** App has been installed on your FireTV, a small modal will pop up on the bottom right of your screen.
+Otherwhise you will find the App under: `Home > Your Apps > All Apps > SoundOnFire`

 ## In-App Update

-When the App starts, it will automatically check for new releases of SoundOnFire and will notify you in case there is an update availabe.
+On every App start, it will automatically check for new releases of SoundOnFire.
+In case of a new version being available, it will open modal like the following.
 You will then have three option: *Don't show again*, *Dismiss* or *Update* (recommended)

 <img width="90%" src="screenshots/app-update.png">